MUSIC, AND ARTS CENTER

-CEMA Center presents annual events to display the work and talent of all CEMA Center students, participants, supporters, sponsors, and registered artists.
-The presentation of these events are fundraising opportunities to help the students with the materials needed for the classes and workshops that they register to participate.
-In many cases, these materials are provided free to the students.
+CEMA Center presents annual events to display the work and talent of all CEMA Center participants, supporters, sponsors, and registered artists.
+The presentation of these events are fundraising opportunities to help with the materials needed for the workshops.
+In many cases, these materials are provided free to all participants.

 The art of arranging sounds in time to produce a composition through the elements of melody, harmony, rhythm, and timbre.